 Content that focuses on unchanging facts and truths about a particular subject are also suitable for evergreen content.
 You can create an “everything you need to know” blog post based on a unique topic and include everything there is to know about it.

-You can include the history facts, ultimate tips, and the best practices for reaching a particular goal about the matter in question.
+You can include the historical facts, ultimate tips, and the best practices for reaching a particular goal about the matter in question.
 The key to creating encyclopedic entries is to provide all the facts about something that will not change in the future.

 Examples of evergreen content